Gain the knowledge and skills to help advance clinical psychological science.

 - Knowledge of a broad domain of psychological theories and research

-- Commitment to integration of science and practice as a means of furthering human welfare
+- Commitment to integration of science and practice as a means of furthering human welfare, including the full range of human diversity

 Goal 2: Contribute to the knowledge base in domains that enhance clinical psychological science, including potential interdisciplinary collaboration.